 More than 8 million tourists a year visit Prague, the capital of the Czech Republic.
 They jostle among the overcrowded streets and bars, but few of them venture beyond the city.
 Yet just an hour away by train is the unspoilt region of East Bohemia.
 An area jam-packed with picturesque towns, historic castles, spectacular countryside, and much more…

 The Towns of East Bohemia

 The capital of East Bohemia is Pardubice, a beautiful city with a medieval castle and historic racecourse.
-Then there is Litomyšl, with its UNESCO designated castle (I’ll be writing more about both places in the next few weeks).
+Then there is Litomyšl, with its UNESCO designated castle.
 But the smaller towns are equally interesting.
 Irrespective of size, every town has a central square surrounded by ornate and colourful buildings, a harmonious blend of different architectural styles.

 Don’t miss Vysoké Mýto.
 This is one of the so-called “dowry towns”, which medieval kings gave to their wives to provide them with an income.
 It has the largest town square in the Czech Republic, and some of the gates and towers remain from the medieval fortifications.
 In more recent times the town has been known for car manufacturing, and you can explore the history of the industry in the Museum of Car Bodywork, housed in the old town hall and jailhouse.

 Then there is Polička, of particular interest to me because its 14th century city ramparts are still intact, making them the best preserved walls in Central Europe (regular readers will know of my obsession with old walled towns…) You can walk on a section of the walls with a guide (enquire at the Information Centre), or take a walk around the outside, noting the nineteen towers and the remains of the moat.